 Mortgages and home equity loans are liabilities, not assets.
 They do not have beneficiaries and cannot be retitled to a trust.
 When a borrower dies, the loan obligation transfers with the property to whoever inherits it.
 Under the federal Garn-St. Germain Act, the lender cannot accelerate the loan or call it due when the property transfers to a surviving spouse, child, or the borrower’s revocable trust.

-Documentation required by iQ Credit Union includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), along with additional paperwork that varies by account type.
+Documentation required by iQ Credit Union includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (POD beneficiary, executor, administrator, or successor trustee), and The decedent's account numbers, if known, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

-iQ Credit Union's Member Services can be reached by phone at 1-800-247-4364 for questions throughout the claims process.
+iQ Credit Union's Member Services (no dedicated estate unit — death claims run through Member Services and the branches) can be reached by phone at 800-247-4364 for questions throughout the claims process.

 Multiple iQ Credit Union accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
 Check with the Member Services to confirm what applies.